 You’ll need to use the ePass filing system to foreign qualify your LLC.
 This just means registering as a foreign entity and obtaining authority to do business in the state.
+Like the Articles of Organization, foreign qualifying an LLC in Montana costs $70.
 While it might be tempting to start doing business before you’ve foreign qualified, don’t!
 This can result in severe penalties and fines.

 Once the state has granted your LLC authority, however, you’re free to kick off your business activities in Montana.